cdgrubbs/CMPLXSYS-530-Final/README.md

 ****

 ### Disclaimer
- * _My model will not only contain 1 Enviroment but will contain 3.
+ * _The model will not only contain 1 Enviroment but will contain 3.
 One for each phase of development: Planning, Coding, and Debugging, and I will split each of the descriptions into 3 sections as such._
- * _My model will also contain more than one language for it's implementation.
+ * _The model will also contain more than one language for it's implementation.
 For the purpose of speed I will be using C++ to do all of the computations to allow me to quickly run through many possibilities and allow me to not deal with the slowness of displaying graphics when it is not neccessary.
-For the purpose of showing graphics, when it is needed, I will be using Python._
+For the purpose of showing graphics, when it is needed, we will be using Python._
 &nbsp;
 ### 1) Environment
 _Description of the environment in your model.
 Things to specify *if they apply*:_